 This tip is illustrated in the following image:

-Of course, sed can be combined with other tools in order to create more powerful commands.
+Of course, sed can be combined with other Linux commands in order to create more powerful commands.
 For example, let’s use the example given in TIP #4 and extract our IP address from the output of the

 ip route command.